vhscom/after-dark/README.md

 - `hackcss-card` - Provides themed card element.
 See `hackcss-card.html` for usage notes.
 - `hackcss-progress` - Provides themed progress meter.
 See `hackcss-progress.html` for usage notes.
 - `hackcss-throbber` - Provides themed loading indicator.
 See `hackcss-throbber.html` for usage notes.

+Because Hugo doesn't support the use of shortcodes outside of markdown files the After Dark hackcss components were created using partial _components_, enabling reuse in both your content as well as your [personalized layouts](#personalization).

+Additional theme-provided shortcodes at your disposal:

+- `privacytube` – It's YouTube.
+But without cookies and UI cruft.
+- `coub` - GIFs with sound.
+Think of it like YouTube for video loops.
+- `figure` - Similar to the Hugo built-in, but with [Lazy Loading](#lazy-loading), an adjusted caption title and smaller caption text.

 To create your own custom shortcodes add a `layouts/shortcodes` directory to your site, place your shortcodes within and start using them in your markdown content.
 To create or override provided components add a `layouts/partials/components` directory to your site and reference the theme-provided files as you hack away.